 Psychology is interdisciplinary by nature.
 The Psychology Department at Wheaton has connections with both the natural sciences, the humanities and with other social sciences.

 The Psychology Department has a number of experiential opportunities available for our students in field practicum and internship opportunities.
-Students can collaborate with faculty on research in both our on campus psychology laboratories and off-campus research settings.
+Students can collaborate with faculty on research in psychology laboratories.